Quick and easy baked tuna patties are low carb and paleo. Ready in just 30 minutes, they make the perfect weeknight dinner!

-In addition, some of the oil-packed tuna’s natural omega 3 fatty acids leach into the added oil and are lost when you drain the tuna.
+In addition, some of the oil-packed tuna’s natural omega 3 fatty acids could leach into the added oil and are then lost when you drain the tuna.
 But since oil and water don’t mix, water-packed tuna won’t lose its omega-3 fat when drained.

 Baked Tuna Patties

 - Olive oil spray

 - 3 (5-oz) cans tuna in water, well-drained, flaked with a fork

 - 1 tablespoon minced garlic

 - Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper (not foil) and lightly spray it with olive oil.